commitment to public safety

-Community safety is a priority in Anthem, and because of the proactive approach to the topic, the community benefits from a low crime rate.
-Because Anthem is an unincorporated community, the Anthem Community Council (ACC) does not manage public safety or oversee law enforcement in the same manner that a city or other municipality would.
-However, the Board of Directors and staff focus on community safety by advocating for appropriate law enforcement coverage and public safety services, and maintaining a safe environment at all ACC facilities and amenities.
+The ACC does not manage public safety or oversee law enforcement in the same manner that a municipality would.
+Rather, the Board and staff advocate for law enforcement coverage and public safety services, and maintain a safe environment at all ACC facilities and amenities for our residents and their guests.

 Your location affects the law enforcement agency called to assist you.
-All of Anthem resides in Maricopa County, however, the area west of I-17 has been annexed by the City of Phoenix.
+All of Anthem is in Maricopa County; however, the area west of I-17 has been annexed by the City of Phoenix.
 Because of this, the west side of our community is patrolled by City of Phoenix Police Department, while the east side is patrolled by the Maricopa County Sheriff's Office.
-Both agencies have substations located within Anthem.
+Both agencies have substations (not manned) located within Anthem.

-The Daisy Mountain Fire Department serves the northern part of the county, including all of Anthem.
+The Daisy Mountain Fire & Medical Department serves the northern part of the county, including all of Anthem and Black Canyon City.

-During operating hours, the parks that are overseen by the Anthem Community Council (Community Park, Liberty Bell Park and Opportunity Way Park) are monitored by Park Patrol, which operates out of the Community Center.
+During operating hours, Community Park, Liberty Bell Park and Opportunity Way Park are monitored by off-duty deputy law enforcement the ACC's Park Patrol, out of the Community Center.
 After hours, the ACC contracts a security company for park safety.
 Please refer to posted signs in these parks for more information and hours of operation.
 To call Park Patrol during operating hours, dial 623-879-3011.
-The North Valley Posse also assists with park safety during special events (Anthem Days, Music in May, etc.)

-The motto “neighbors helping neighbors” is the underlying theme of ANW’s programs, which include providing information to help secure homes and property, volunteering at community events, updating residents and implementing a block watch program to deter potential criminal activity.
+“Neighbors helping neighbors” is the motto of ANW’s programs, which help secure homes and property, host volunteers at community events, update residents and host a block watch program to deter potential criminal activity.
+Learn more about ANW.

 There are two emergency gates in Anthem, one in the Country Club (Ravina Lane) and one in Parkside (Meridian Drive).
 These gates are for emergency use only and maintained by the fire department.
 Only the Fire Chief can make the determination as to whether the gates should be opened in the event of a public safety emergency.
 The Chief notifies the ACC in such an event.